eformat/argocd-team-topologies/README.md

 - The RedHat GitOps Operator (cluster scoped)
 - A Ops-SRE (cluster scoped) ArgoCD instance
-- Team (namespaces scoped) ArgoCD instances
+- Team (namespace scoped) ArgoCD instances

 Individual teams can then use their namespace scoped ArgoCD to deploy their applications, middleware and tooling, but `cannot deploy cluster-scoped` resources e.g. teams cannot deploy `namespaces or projects or operators` as they require cluster scoped privilege.